holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

 Because Holochain stores data in append-only [source chains](/concepts/3_source_chain/), updating requires choosing a strategy of how to find updated data.
 The scaffolding tool allows you to choose between two strategies, one where updates are only linked to the previous version, and one where there is also a link added to the original entry for each update.
-For this use case either strategy would work fine, so press `<enter>` to choose the default.
+For this use case either strategy would work fine, so press <kbd>Enter</kbd> to choose the default.
 You should then see:

 ::: output-block